wp-plugins/seo-auto-linker/readme.txt

 Nope.
 Because custom fields (aka `wp_postmeta`) can be used for so many different things, it doesn't make sense to automatically link that content.

+= Content inside of shortcodes isn't linked, what gives? =

+SEO Auto Linker ignores content inside of shortcodes.
+If you find yourself using shortcodes inside a theme to do things like columns, etc, you may be [doing it wrong](http://justintadlock.com/archives/2011/05/02/dealing-with-shortcode-madness).

+This was a deliberate decision and isn't likely to change.

 == Screenshots ==

 1. A look at the admin list of links